AlterBBN v2: A public code for calculating Big-Bang nucleosynthesis constraints in alternative cosmologies: BBN physics and cosmology

 \subsubsection{General equations}

-At the beginning of the BBN epoch, the Universe contains photons $\gamma$, electrons $e^-$ and positrons $e^+$, protons p and neutrons n, and neutrinos $\nu$.
+At the beginning of the BBN epoch, the Universe contains photons $\gamma$, electrons $e^-$ and positrons $e^+$, protons $p$ and neutrons $n$, neutrinos $\nu$ and presumably dark matter $\chi$.
 During BBN, new nuclei will form over nuclear reactions (see Table \ref{table.nuclei} in Appendix \ref{appendix.nuclear}), which are contained in the general name of baryons b.
 BBN takes place in the more global frame of the early Universe expansion, parametrised by the expansion rate $\dot{a}$ given by the Friedmann equation as a function of the total density $\rho\mrm{tot}$:

 where $H$ is the Hubble parameter and $G$ is the Newton gravitational constant.
-This is completed by the equation of energy conservation:
+The total density $\rho\mrm{tot}$ is given by the sum over all the aforementioned constituents: